Constraint-Aware Reinforcement Learning via Adaptive Action Scaling: Methodology

 The coefficients \( \beta \) and \( \lambda \) balance the trade-off between minimizing predicted cost and preserving action magnitude: larger \( \lambda \) encourages less suppression, while larger \( \beta \) prioritizes cost reduction.
 Since \( Q_c(s, \rho \odot a_t) \) is typically a nonlinear function of the scaled action, the optimization problem lacks a closed-form solution but can be efficiently solved via gradient-based updates.
 This formulation ensures that the regulator selectively attenuates risky action dimensions while retaining as much of the agent’s original behavior as possible.

 \textbf{Gradient Flow and Modularity.} To ensure clean modularity, we detach the scaling weights \( \rho_\theta(s_t, a_t, \hat{c}_t) \) from the computational graph when updating both the reward and cost critics, preventing gradients from flowing through the regulator.
 Similarly, the actor receives no gradients from the regulator, learning purely from task returns.
 Moreover, the regulator is updated independently via its own objective, ensuring that reward maximization and safety modulation remain decoupled.
-The full training procedure is summarized in Algorithm~\ref{alg:reg_safe_rl}.

 This design is particularly well-suited for \textbf{off-policy reinforcement learning}, where updates are performed using transitions stored in a replay buffer, independent of the current policy.
 Since the regulator modulates actions \emph{after} sampling from the policy \( \pi_\phi(\cdot \mid s) \), the executed action \( \tilde{a} = \rho_\theta(s, a, \hat{c}) \odot a \) differs from the originally sampled action \( a \), and only the regulated action is stored and used for training.
 Off-policy methods naturally accommodate this, as policy and critic updates rely on the actual executed actions rather than the distribution used to generate them.